Insider Tips to Improve Your Chances of Success in Applying for SSDI or SSI, or in Appealing a Denial Letter

 - Know the facts of your case and be prepared to discuss them with an adjudicator or an Administrative Law Judge;

-- Have great patience – the process takes time even with an attorney;
+- Have great patience – the process takes time, even with an attorney;

 - Retain an attorney to represent you and to handle your case.

-If you’re applying for SSDI or SSI, or are appealing a denial, here are some tips that may improve your chances for success in your claim:
+If you’re applying for SSDI or SSI or are appealing a denial, here are some tips that may improve your chances for success in your claim:

 Tip 1: Make Sure Social Security Has All of Your Medical Records

-Another Social Security disability tip is to have your doctors write a letter about your conditions or fill out a Residual Functional Capacity (RFC) form.
+Another Social Security Disability claim tip is to have your doctors write a letter or fill out a form that documents your residual functional capacity.

-If your doctor does not have the time to dictate a letter, then he or she should consider filling out a Residual Functional Capacity (RFC) form, also called an Ability to do Work-related Activities (Physical) form.
-These are forms that allow your doctor to identify what he or she believes are your limitations are from your illness or injury.
-Such an assessment identifies your impairments in a manner familiar to Social Security claims handlers and judges, and may be the critical difference between winning and losing your SSDI or SSI claim.
-Social Security will make sure they have some from their “independent” doctors so you should make sure you have yours to counterbalance those from the doctors hired by Social Security.
+If your doctor does not have the time to dictate a letter, they should consider filling out a Residual Functional Capacity (RFC) form, also called an “Ability to do Work-related Activities (Physical)” form.
+These forms allow your doctor to identify what they believe your limitations are from your illness or injury.
+Such an assessment identifies your impairments in a manner familiar to Social Security claims handlers and judges and can be the critical difference between winning and losing your SSDI or SSI claim.
+Social Security will ensure they have some from their “independent” doctors, so you should ensure you have yours to counterbalance those from the doctors hired by Social Security.

-Note: Physical RFCs should go to your primary care doctor and specialists seeing you for your physical problems and Mental RFCs should go to your mental health providers, such as a psychiatrist, psychologist or counselor (if you have a psychiatric impairment).
+Note: Physical RFCs should go to your primary care doctor and specialists seeing you for your physical problems, and Mental RFCs should go to your mental health providers, such as a psychiatrist, psychologist, or counselor (if you have a psychiatric impairment).

+If you retain me to represent you, I will provide you with the appropriate RFC for your specific condition(s).
 My firm has specifically tailored RFCs for particular disabling conditions, including the following:

 - Bladder Problem Residual Functional Capacity Questionnaire